keeltrace/qlcplus-wiki/OSX build Qt5.md

-# QLC+ Installation from sources on Mac OSX - Qt5
+# QLC+ Installation from sources on Mac OSX using Qt5

 ## Development environment